Digital Photography Tips, Tutorials and Resources

 Not only will a gallery that loads faster help you to keep your visitor’s attention for longer, but it can also improve your SEO rank by reducing bounce rate and increasing domain authority.

-Unfortunately, images are notorious for slowing down website loading times and harming user experience.
+Unfortunately, images are notorious for slowing down website loading times and harming the user experience.
 Since a gallery is packed full of crucial visuals, you can’t afford to take chances with the loading capacity of your pictures.

 So, how do you speed up your gallery on WordPress, without harming the quality of your images?